UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

         # You can run evaluation like so:
         # results = dev_evaluator(model)

-.. tab:: CEClassificationEvaluator with AllNLI
+.. tab:: CrossEncoderClassificationEvaluator with AllNLI

     .. raw:: html